cem0963/ayto/README.md

 - *interactive mode* offers the possibility to type in the guesses for each round yourself so that you can keep track while watching a season of AYTO
     - for that you need a file *candidates.json* (and of course the correct file path)
     - make sure you type in the names correct, otherwise you get an error
+    - the deposited solution is irrelevant in the interactive mode because no query with the solution is happening

 ## some explanations  for *ayto_solver_entropy precalc eval matrix.py*